onesimus-systems/dandelion/README.md

 ## Install

-1. Import Base_DB.sql into your MySQL/Maria database
+1. Create a MySQL/Maria database to house Dandelion
-2. Create a user and give it rw permissions to the new database
+2. Browse to install.php in the root of Dandelion
-3. Edit scripts/dbconnect.php with the correct database parameters
+3. Fill in the information, check the box, and let it go
-4. Browse to index.php and login with:
+4. The installer will direct you to the index page.
+Login with:

    ```
    Username: admin